Caleb Williams throws for 3 TDs as Bears beat Steelers 31-28 with nemesis Aaron Rodgers sidelined

 Steelers: CB Joey Porter Jr. hurt his leg in the first half and returned to the game before exiting in the third quarter with a hip injury. ...
 Metcalf (ankle) hobbled to the sideline in the second and third quarters. ...
 OT Broderick Jones suffered a stinger in the fourth quarter.

 Bears: LB Ruben Hyppolite (shoulder) and CB Tyrique Stevenson (hip) exited the game.
 Both were hurt in the first half. ...
-DL Domique Robinson was evaluated for a concussion in the fourth quarter.
+DL Dominique Robinson entered the concussion protocol in the fourth quarter.

 Steelers: Host Buffalo next Sunday.